 History and Architectural Features

-With granite panels, brick, and a horizontally-articulated curtain wall, the Quincy Court Federal Building was originally constructed in 1948 as the Bond Department Store using Art Deco style and later renovated for office use in 1982 in the International style.
-GSA acquired the building in 2005 and, as part of a project, added a new entrance on Quincy Court and modernized the interior in 2009.
-The renovated building has won several awards from both local and national architectural associations (see news story), while also earning Leadership in Energy and Environmental Design (LEED®) Gold certification (see historic and renovation photos in the photo gallery).
+With granite panels, brick and a horizontally-articulated curtain wall, the Quincy Court Federal Building was originally constructed in 1948 as the Bond Department Store using Art Deco style.
+It was later renovated for office use in 1982 in the International style.
+After acquiring the building in 2005, GSA added a new entrance on Quincy Court and modernized the interior in 2009.
+The renovated building has won several awards from local and national architectural associations (see news story) while also earning Leadership in Energy and Environmental Design (LEED®) Gold certification (see historic and renovation photo gallery).

 Art in Architecture

-Lines in Four Directions, a sculpture by Sol LeWitt, is mounted on the exterior wall of the west side of the 11 W. Quincy Court building.
-The piece, created in 1985, features a series of offset lines oriented in four directions.
-In imitation of this artwork, the building's renovated windows are also etched with words running in the same four directions as the art piece, each line offering a quote from the Declaration of Independence, U.S. Constitution, or Bill of Rights.
+Lines in Four Directions, a sculpture by Sol LeWitt created in 1985, is mounted on the exterior wall of the west side of 11 W. Quincy Court.
+The piece features a series of offset lines oriented in four directions.
+In imitation of this artwork, the building's renovated windows are also etched with words running in the same four directions, each line offering a quote from the Declaration of Independence, U.S. Constitution or Bill of Rights.
 See America's Fine Arts Collection for more photos of federal artworks.